Western Technical College

-Western Technical College (Western) is a public technical college in La Crosse, Wisconsin.
+Western Technical College (Western or WTC) is a public technical college in La Crosse, Wisconsin.
 A member of the Wisconsin Technical College System, the Western Technical College District serves 11 counties and enrolls over 5,000 students.
-The college has six campus locations in western Wisconsin, and its main campus is in downtown La Crosse.
+The college has six campus locations in western Wisconsin and its main campus is in downtown La Crosse.
 Western is accredited by the Higher Learning Commission.

 History

 Founded in 1912, the school was previously known as Western Wisconsin Technical College (WWTC), but "Wisconsin" was dropped on March 29, 2006.
 Western received voter approval for facilities improvement via referendums in 1992 ($8.9 million), 1996 ($3.65 million), and 2012 ($79.8 million).